 Coarse salt to sprinkle on the top of the loaf

-Preheat the oven 350'F/180'C. Butter or oil a loaf pan (or muffin trays, for that matter, if you'd like individual servings.
+Preheat the oven 350'F/180'C. Butter or oil an 8.5" long loaf pan (or muffin trays, for that matter, if you'd like individual servings.
 They will bake much faster).

 Combine the flour, baking powder, salt and pepper in a large bowl.
-In another bowl, whisk the eggs until foamy.
-Add the milk, olive oil and the beer.
-Stir to combine.
-Pour this mixture over the dry ingredients and stir gently till well mixed.
-Add the cheeses and chive and stir with a wooden spoon until just combined.
-The mixture should be quite stiff, but if it is still a little too dry to turn easily with the spoon, add another slug or two of beer.
+Add the eggs, milk, olive oil and the beer.
+Stir gently till well mixed.
+Add the cheeses and field garlic or chives and stir with a wooden spoon until just combined.
+The mixture should be quite stiff, but if it is too dry to turn easily with the spoon, add another slug or two of beer.
 Do not overmix, or it will become a brick.

-Pour the bread mixture into the prepared pan, making a shallow hollow down the middle of the dough, lengthways.
-Sprinkle the top lightly with coarse salt.
+Pour the bread mixture into the prepared pan, making a shallow hollow down the middle of the batter, lengthwise.
+Sprinkle the top lightly with coarse salt (or sumac).

-Bake for 35 to 45 minutes, until a skewer comes out clean.
+Bake for 50 - 60 minutes, until a skewer comes out clean.
 Remove from the oven and gently tip the loaf from its pan.
 Place on a cooling rack.
 It can be eaten right away.

 Cheese and field garlic bread with field garlic butter